HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 For example, your Portal could have 5,000 pages in total.
 Half of those pages are available to all users; for the other half, there are several user groups who have view rights.
 Some users have management rights on those pages.
 In this case, you typically do not want to have all pages and all corresponding information in memory at all times.
 But you want to make sure that all frequently accessed data is in memory.
 Typically, not all Portal pages are accessed with equal frequency.

-We increased the sizes of the following caches in our measurement environments so that all frequentlyaccessed pages, can be cached.
+We increased the sizes of the following caches in our measurement environments so that all frequently accessed pages, can be cached.

 - `com.ibm.wps.ac.CommonExplicitEntitlementsCache`
 - `com.ibm.wps.ac.PermissionCollectionCache`